jagreehal/ai-sdk-ollama/README.md

 ## Development & Contributing

-This is a monorepo using pnpm workspaces and Turborepo.
+This project uses pnpm workspaces and Turborepo.
 Quick commands:

 ```bash
 # Clone and setup